 Get Your Home Ready for Sale

 There is a lot that is going on in your home by the time you decide to sell your home.
 Lots of storage, cluttered items, and improperly arranged sofas.
 Getting your home ready involves removing from sight anything that will not be appealing to the potential buyers.

-A good formula to use when dealing with items in your home is TDS: Toss, Donate and Store
+A good formula to use when dealing with items in your home is TDS: Toss, Donate, and Store

 To do this, take a room in your home and empty it.
-Then divide it into three sections: Toss, Donate and Store.
+Then divide it into three sections: Toss, Donate, and Store.
 As you rearrange and de-clutter your room, take all the items that you want to keep into the Store corner.
-Take all the items that are in good shape but you don’t want to keep into the Donate Corner, then take all the items that are out of shape into the Toss Section.
+Take all the items that are in good shape but you don’t want to keep in the Donate Corner, then take all the items that are out of shape into the Toss Section.

 After this exercise, you will have perfectly de-cluttered and eye-appealing rooms.
 Toss the items in the Toss corner, and look for places to donate the items to that are in the Donate corner.
 You may want to keep the items in the store corner out of sight.

 The best place could be your storage room or garage.
-If need be, you may want to rent a separate storage room and keep them there for the tenure of your home-sale period.
+If need be, you may want to rent a separate storage room and keep them there for the tenure of your home sale period.
 If you already have a new home, then transfer them there.

 Thoroughly clean your home.